isabella232/kitchen-ci/source/blog/2015-04-24-test-kitchen-1-4-0-release-notes.html.md

 ### Support symbol values in solo.rb (chef_solo) & client.rb (chef_zero)

-This allows for setting such as the following to serialize correctly into `client.rb` or `solo.rb` (depending on the Provisioner).
+This allows for settings such as the following to serialize correctly into `client.rb` or `solo.rb` (depending on the Provisioner).
 For example:

 ~~~yaml
 ---